vanhoefm/wifi-injection/README.md

 mode.
 You can see which drivers support active monitor mode by [seeing which drivers advertise the `NL80211_FEATURE_ACTIVE_MONITOR` feature](https://elixir.bootlin.com/linux/latest/A/ident/NL80211_FEATURE_ACTIVE_MONITOR).

-A second alternative to assure that frames are acknowledge is to mixed monitor mode with one virtual interface in client or AP mode and the second interface in monitor mode.
+A second alternative to ensure that frames are acknowledged is to use mixed monitor mode with one virtual interface in client or AP mode, and the second interface in monitor mode.
-Ideally a virtual AP interface is used because you can more easily assure it stays on the same channel.
+Ideally, a virtual AP interface is used because you can more easily ensure it stays on the same channel.
 You can use the following code for this:

 	sudo ifconfig wlan0 down